 - Lack of sufficient resources: On top of the immense pressures found the office, firms tend to lack resources that can help alleviate stress in the workplace, including flexible schedule options, open feedback, office engagement, and social support groups.

-What’s interesting is that many attorneys are looking to introduce more work/life balance into their lives in hopes of combatting burnout, with 80 percent reporting that it is an essential measure of success.
+What’s interesting is that many attorneys are looking to introduce more work/life balance into their lives in hopes of combating burnout, with 80 percent reporting that it is an essential measure of success.
 The difficulty with finding this balance in the world of law remains a genuine and serious issue.

 Why is it important for law firms to address burnout?